brookstalley/luminous-particle/README.md

 # luminous-particle
 This is an LED lighting controller for the Particle Photon.
 Much of the color modeling and mixing in Luminous is derived from [TeesnyLED](https://github.com/saikoLED/TeensyLED) by Brian Neltner.

 Luminous is designed to compile locally using Particle Dev, and to boot and run offline.
 It can connect to the Particle cloud, but does not require the connection.
-If a device is connected to the cloud, `build.cmd` will compile and update the device. `build-dfu.cmd` will compile and flash using the DFU utility.
+If a device is connected to the cloud, `build.cmd` will compile locally and update the device using the cloud. `build-dfu.cmd` will compile locally and flash over USB using the DFU utility.

-I'm using my own forks of the Adafruit_GFX, Adafruit_SSD1351, clickButton, and PCA9695 libraries to address minor issues, compiling for Particle, and compiling offline.
+I'm using my own forks of the Adafruit_GFX, Adafruit_SSD1351, Adafruit_Ads1X15, clickButton, and PCA9695 libraries to address minor issues, compiling for Particle, and compiling offline.

 ## Object model
 - Emitter: a single emitter with a wavelength.
 Example: the red LED in a RGBW module.
 - CompositeModule: a light source that combines multiple emitters, with logic to return each Emitter's out level based on desired light output (currently just HSI).
 Example: LedEngin LZ4.
-- OutputInterface: generic interface to set emitter brightnesses.
-- OutputPCA9685: OutputInterface wrapper for the PCA9685 I2C PWM controller.
-- HSILight: a light fixture that has a CompositeModule in it and is addressable on an OutputInterface
 - HSIColor: class to model colors in HSI; directly from TeensyLED
 - Mode: base class that defines how lighting modes offer start, run, and end functions

+- HSILight: a light fixture that has a CompositeModule in it and is addressable on an OutputInterface

+- OutputInterface: base class for methods to set emitter brightnesses.
+- OutputPCA9685: derived from OutputInterface; wraps the PCA9685 I2C PWM controller.

+- TemperatureInterface: base class for temperature reading
+- TemperatureAds1115: derived from TemperatureInterface; wraps the Ads1115 I2C PWM controller.

 ## Current application
 Luminous expects a voltage-dividing potentiometer on A0 and a momentary switch on D4.
 The potentiometer sets global brightness for all LEDs.
 The mode button has a few functions: